just-another-dude/sequence-operations/README.md

+# General
+This project contains the code of a solution for a coding challenge I received.
+The code was written in Python 3 on the 23/08/2019.

 # Terms and content of the Challenge
 Background information:
 You can choose the programming language you feel the most comfortable with.